-Blaine Monaghan provided services of CEO to the Company pursuant to an engagement agreement effective January 4, 2021, and superseded by an engagement agreement with effect from May 13, 2021, whereby Mr. Monaghan receives annual consideration of \$199,200.
+Blaine Monaghan provided services of CEO to the Company pursuant to an engagement agreement effective January 4, 2021, and superseded by an engagement agreement with effect from May 13, 2021, whereby Mr. Monaghan received annual consideration of \$199,200.
+The engagement agreement was amended on May 1, 2022 to increase the annual consideration to \$209,160 and further amended on March 1, 2023 to increase the annual consideration to \$219,618.
 The agreement may be terminated by Mr. Monaghan with one-month's prior written notice.
-If the Company terminates the agreement with Mr. Monaghan without cause, Mr. Monaghan is entitled to an amount equal to one time his annual consideration.
-Upon a change of control and assuming the triggering event took place on the last business day of the Company's most recently completed financial year, the estimated payment to Mr. Monaghan would be \$398,400.
+If the Company terminates the agreement with Mr. Monaghan without cause, Mr. Monaghan is entitled to an amount equal to two times his annual consideration.
+Upon a change of control and assuming the triggering event took place on the last business day of the Company's most recently completed financial year, the estimated payment to Mr. Monaghan would be \$418,320.

-Pursuant to an engagement agreement effective September 1, 2020 between the Company and KGE Management Ltd. ("KGE"), a company controlled by Gerald Carlson, amended on January 1, 2021, and superseded by an employment agreement dated August 1, 2021 directly with Dr.

-Carlson, Dr. Carlson provides services to the Company in consideration for an annual fee of \$96,000.
+Pursuant to an engagement agreement effective September 1, 2020 between the Company and KGE Management Ltd. ("KGE"), a company controlled by Gerald Carlson, amended on January 1, 2021, and superseded by an employment agreement dated August 1, 2021 directly with Dr. Carlson, Dr. Carlson provided services to the Company in consideration for an annual fee of \$96,000.
+The employment agreement was amended on May 1, 2022 to increase the annual fee to \$105,600 and further amended on March 1, 2023 to increase the annual fee to \$110,880.
 The Company may terminate the agreement for cause with no advance notice and without cause upon payment to Dr. Carlson of an amount equal to the annual fee.
 The employment agreement may be terminated with at least one-month's prior written notice.
 Upon a change of control, as defined in the agreement, Dr. Carlson shall be paid an amount equal to two times the annual fee.
-Upon a change of control and assuming the triggering event took place on the last business day of the Company's most recently completed financial year, the estimated payment to Dr. Carlson would be \$192,000.
+Upon a change of control and assuming the triggering event took place on the last business day of the Company's most recently completed financial year, the estimated payment to Dr. Carlson would be \$211,200.

 Pursuant to a consulting agreement dated January 1, 2019 between the Company and InterAmerica Consulting & Development Inc. ("InterAmerica"), a company controlled by Salvador Miranda, and superseded by a consulting agreement dated March 1, 2021, InterAmerica provided the services of Mr. Miranda as Chief Financial Officer of the Company in consideration for a monthly fee of \$5,000.
+The consulting agreement was amended on May 1, 2022 to increase the monthly fee to \$6,000 and further amended on March 1, 2023 to increase the monthly fee to \$8,000.
 Either party may terminate the agreement for cause with no advance notice.
 InterAmerica may terminate the agreement without cause upon 90-days' written notice.
 The Company may terminate the agreement without cause upon 90-days' written notice and payment to InterAmerica of an amount equal to the fee for 12 months.
 Upon a change of control, as defined in the agreement, InterAmerica may elect to terminate the agreement and shall then be paid an amount equal to the fee for 12 months.
-Upon a change of control and assuming the triggering event took place on the last business day of the Company's most recently completed financial year, the estimated payment to InterAmerica would be \$60,000.
+Upon a change of control and assuming the triggering event took place on the last business day of the Company's most recently completed financial year, the estimated payment to InterAmerica would be \$72,000.